 The Pythagorean Theorem (also known as Pythagoras' Theorem) relates the lengths of the sides of a right triangle.
 According to this theorem, if c represents the length of the hypotenuse (the longest side of a right triangle) and a and b represent the lengths of the other two sides, then

-(b) Solve for b^2 .
+(b) Solve for b^2 . (c) Solve for c.

-(a) Solve for a^2 .